 Do you want to keep your goods moving smoothly?

 Even with the EU-UK Trade and Cooperation Agreement in place, all movements of goods between both blocks are subject to customs procedures.

-If goods comply with the Rules of Origin (RoO), zero tariffs and quotas are applicable on both UK and EU entries.
+If goods qualify for the Rules of Origin (RoO), zero duty tariffs may be applicable on both UK and EU entries.
 The importer is obliged to prove the preferential origin with a “Statement on origin” provided by the exporter, alternatively with records fulfilling the criteria defined by “Importers knowledge”.